TNorman-lab/AWS_ENV/README.md

 - Integration with CI/CD pipelines
 - Security tooling and best practices

-It is ideal for showcasing DevSecOps practices, infrastructure automation, and modular Terraform design.
+It is ideal for showcasing DevSecOps practices, infrastructure automation, and modular Terraform design within AWS from the ground up

 ---